 Ganjin (鑑眞) in the middle of the 8th century – was the one who brought the spiritual work of Zhiyi to Japan.
 But his school did not do very well.
 It was only later when Dengyō Daishi brought the Tiantai texts along with him from China and set up the temple at Mount Hiei (比叡山) called Enryaku-ji (延暦寺) that Tendai Buddhism (offshoot of Tiantai Chinese Buddhism) took off in China.

 Tendai Buddhists have a long standing practice which brings out their ascetic lifestyle – it is called kaihōgyō (回峰行) or encircling the mountain.
-They walk around the Mount Hiei visiting halls, shrines and other sacred places and offer prayers and meditate.
+Kaihōgyō is a walk (usually for 100 days) around the Mount Hiei visiting halls, shrines and other sacred places and offer prayers and meditate.
 Sōō Oshō, a Tendai Monk was the one who started this practice.
 In a bid to attain enlightenment, this ascetic practice by the monks – where they lived in an austere way in the mountains and meditated became a way for many monks.

 At the Mount Hiei temple of Enryaku-ji, the priests have to complete the 100-day kaihōgyō.
 There is another version of this practice – which is for 1000 days and is very gruelling.
 Only 46 people have been able to complete that since 1885!
 It takes 7 years to complete the whole practice at one go.
 John Stevens has written about the whole practice of kaihōgyō – the 1000 days pilgrimage – The Marathon Monks of Mount Hiei.
 The book discusses the monks’ (who complete the 1000 day practice) very tough fasts, their vegetarian training diet, their handmade straw running shoes, and feats of endurance such as their ceremonial leap into a waterfall.
 These monks are surely tougher than the toughest of athletes in the world!